 A countywide elected office with a four-year term, the County Clerk's position is held by Aimee Worthley.
 Aimee has been the County Clerk since 2019.

-Aimee's full time deputy clerks are Kristie Davis and Amanda Haggerman.
+Aimee's full time deputy clerks are Amanda Haggerman and Lynnda Meeker.

 The County Clerk is an elected official who is responsible for keeping accurate records of the orders, rules and proceedings of the County Commission.